maxhoesel-ansible/ansible-collection-smallstep/roles/step_bootstrap_host/README.md

 1. Install `step-cli` if required (using the `step_cli` role)
 2. Install the CA root cert into the system trust store
-3. Configure `step-cli` to trust your CA when run as root (or any other user).
+3. Configure `step-cli` to trust your CA when run as a given user(s).

 ## Requirements